tencentyun/intlcloud-documents/product_new/安全产品中心/主机安全/快速入门_intl_en.md

 ## Preparations

-CWP agent can be installed upon launch of CVM or CPM instance or later.
+CWP agent can be installed upon launch of CVM instance or later.
 Log in to the [CWP Console](https://console.cloud.tencent.com/yunjing) and select **Asset Management** > **Server List** on the left sidebar to see whether CWP agent has been installed on the instance, as shown below:
 ![](https://main.qcloudimg.com/raw/76641a48eb933d23657fa3aeed902481.png)
 - The server in the red box has enabled CWP Pro.